Creating Pipelines

 Login to Jenkins

-• Username is : admin
+Username is :

 Create a new pipeline